 Eligibility Criteria for Admission to First year of B.Arch.
 Program:

-The student has passed 10+2 with Physics and Mathematics as compulsory subjects, plus one of Chemistry, Biology, Vocational, Computer Science, IT, Informatics Practices, Engineering Graphics, or Business Studies, with at least 45% aggregate marks, or passed 10+3 Diploma with Mathematics and at least 45% aggregate marks
+The student has passed 10+2 with or equivalent examination with Physics and Mathematics as compulsory subjects along with either Chemistry or Biology or Technical Vocational subject or Computer Science or Information Technology or Informatics Practices or Engineering Graphics or Business Studies with at least 45% marks in aggregate or passed 10+3 Diploma Examination with Mathematics as compulsory subject with at least 45% marks in aggregate.

 A1 – 1 Question – Composition & Color – 25 marks